What Can you Do With a Master's Degree in Nursing Education?

 Nurse educators, whether they work in a classroom or a practice setting, are tasked with ensuring that the next generation of nurses is well prepared.
-They serve as mentors and role models, and also provide crucial leadership in developing and implementing educational programs for nurses.
+They serve as mentors and role models, and provide crucial leadership in developing and implementing educational programs for nurses.
 They are also in pivotal roles for assuring that programs are up-to-date and relevant, so that graduates are current on technological advancements and medical breakthroughs.

-Career Paths in Nursing Education
+Paths in Nursing Education

-Careers in Nursing Education
+Roles in Nursing Education

 Nursing educators perform a variety of tasks in addition to teaching a new generation of nurses.
-They help develop and evaluate curricula and programs, oversee students' clinical work, or if they move on to supervisory roles, serve as department chairs, perform faculty performance reviews, write and review textbooks, and serve on institutional committees and local boards to help advance nursing education as a profession.
+They help develop and evaluate curricula and programs, oversee students' clinical work, or (if they move on to supervisory roles) serve as department chairs, perform faculty performance reviews, write and review textbooks, and serve on institutional committees and local boards to help advance nursing education as a profession.

-- community educator for government agencies
+- Community educator for government agencies

-- health care settings as staff development officer or clinical supervisor
+- Health care settings as staff development officer or clinical supervisor

-- training nurses in clinics and hospitals
+- Training nurses in clinics and hospitals

-- evaluating curricula as a consultant for teaching institutions
+- Evaluating curricula as a consultant for teaching institutions

-- grant writing
+- Grant writing

-- conducting or assisting with research
+- Conducting or assisting with research

 What a Master's Degree in Nursing Can Do for You

-Obviously, the more advanced education you attain in nursing, the higher the level of jobs you may aspire to.
+The more advanced education you attain in nursing, the higher the level of jobs you may aspire to.
 As mentioned above, some of the jobs a master's in nursing education can prepare you for include college faculty, chair, or dean positions, but there are many other possibilities, including these:

-- patient educator
+- Patient educator

-- faculty development director
+- Faculty development director

-- program manager
+- Program manager

-- community health services manager
+- Community health services manager

-- medical textbook editor
+- Medical textbook editor

-- emergency and disaster preparedness educator
+- Emergency and disaster preparedness educator

-- military nursing educator
+- Military nursing educator

-- international healthcare organization educator or director
+- International healthcare organization educator or director

-- international critical care manager
+- International critical care manager

 - Center for Disease Control nursing administrator

-- public health adviser
+- Public health adviser

 Is Nursing Education Right for You?

 Not everyone is cut out to be a nursing educator.
 If you've been in nursing for a while, and have decided you want to go in a direction other than patient care, you may find a wide variety of fields where your skills are useful.
-But if you find yourself drawn to sharing your knowledge and experience with a new generation of nurses, then consider the following.

 Are you interested in becoming a nurse educator?
-If you are an BSN looking to earn your Master of Science in Nursing, ECPI University could be the next step for you in your nursing career.
+If you are an BSN looking to earn your Master of Science in Nursing, ECPI University could be the next step for you in your nursing journey.
 For more information about this exciting program, connect with one of our helpful admissions advisors today.